NetGovern/migrations/clearswift/README.md

 Select Open Terminal Session and login using the cs-admin credentials.
 Assume root.

-The zip file created byt the export script needs to be copied to the clearswift gateway server.
+The zip file created by the export script needs to be copied to the clearswift Gateway server.
 In addition, the following files and scripts need to be copied as well:

 * [import_pmm.sh](https://bitbucket.netmail.com/projects/PUB/repos/migrations/raw/clearswift/import_pmm.sh)